-The Undergraduate Conference for Research and Creative Practice is scheduled to take place on the morning of Convocation Day.
+The Undergraduate Conference for Research and Creative Practice is going virtual in 2021!
 The Conference consists of presentations by current undergraduate Fitchburg State students from all departments to promote both creativity and scholarship.
 The Conference is a rewarding opportunity for students throughout their university life to showcase their academic achievements for each other, for the faculty, and for their families and friends.
 Students wishing to present at the virtual conference have three different options: virtual poster, recorded slideshow, or recorded creative performance.
 For more information, visit the preparing your presentation page.

 Students may present work related to:

 - Creative work in the visual and performing arts